rrnyquist/ebenezer/_Scripture/ESV/59_James.md

 For as the body apart from the spirit is dead, so also faith apart from works is dead. ^0226

 Not many of you should become teachers, my brothers, for you know that we who teach will be judged with greater strictness. ^0301

-For we all stumble in many ways.
-And if anyone does not stumble in what he says, he is a perfect man, able also to bridle his whole body. ^0302
+For we all stumble in many ways, and if anyone does not stumble in what he says, he is a perfect man, able also to bridle his whole body. ^0302

 If we put bits into the mouths of horses so that they obey us, we guide their whole bodies as well. ^0303

-Look at the ships also : though they are so large and are driven by strong winds, they are guided by a very small rudder wherever the will of the pilot directs. ^0304
+Look at the ships also: though they are so large and are driven by strong winds, they are guided by a very small rudder wherever the will of the pilot directs. ^0304

-So also the tongue is a small member, yet it boasts of great things.
-How great a forest is set ablaze by such a small fire! ^0305
+So also the tongue is a small member, yet it boasts of great things.How great a forest is set ablaze by such a small fire! ^0305

 And the tongue is a fire, a world of unrighteousness.
 The tongue is set among our members, staining the whole body, setting on fire the entire course of life, and set on fire by hell. ^0306